volojs/create-responsive-template/README.md

 Then:

     > volo create myproject volojs/create-responsive-template
+    Will this be an app hosted on GitHub Pages [n]? (answer y or n)
     > cd myproject
     > ../volo appcache

 Now you will have a responsive project template set up in the `myproject` directory.

-You can do development using the `myproject/www` directory in your browser, then use the built, AppCache-enabled project in `myproject/www-built`.
+You can do development using the `myproject/www` directory in your browser.

+If you answered "y" to the GitHub Pages question, then the built, AppCache-enabled project will be in `myproject/www-built`.

+If you answered "y" to the GitHub Pages question, then the built project will be in the top level of `myproject`.
+The entry point to the built, AppCache-enabled app will be `myproject/index.html`.
+The project can be committed into the `gh-pages` branch of a GitHub repo.
+See the [GitHub Pages Help](http://help.github.com/pages/) for more information on how to use GitHub pages to serve a web app.

 ## What Happened